lpabon/origin/aplo/demo/README.md

 ## Contents

-* `gluster/` - Directory containing Gluster pod files
-* `heketi-template.json` - Heketi-template from [Heketi](https://github.com/heketi/heketi/blob/master/extras/openshift/template/heketi.json)
 * `topology.json` - Topology file for Heketi describing disks and nodes to use
+* `glusterfs-endponts.json` - Endpoints for GlusterFS nodes
+* `glusterfs-service.json` - Service to make sure endpoints stay up
+* `my-pvc.yml` - Sample persistent volume claim
+* `app.yml` - Sample application using the PVC from my-pvc